 We begin with Corporate Governance Guidelines that outline the composition, structure, procedures and policies of the board of directors, and the qualifications, responsibilities and compensation of our directors.

 A majority of our board members qualify as independent, based on New York Stock Exchange (NYSE) listing standards and Securities and Exchange Commission (SEC) regulations.
-As of June 2020, nine of 11 board members, all committee members and our board chair qualify as independent.
+As of January 2021, nine of 12 board members, including all committee members, qualify as independent.

 The full board has primary responsibility for risk oversight of the company, with four standing committees dedicated to specific areas of risk: Audit, Compensation, Governance and Reserves.
 As required by the committee charters, all committee members are independent.
 In addition, three of Devon's four Audit Committee members possess the audit committee financial expert (ACFE) designation.
 Brief descriptions of each committee’s purpose and responsibilities and links to their charters follow.

 Attracting, retaining and compensating a diverse board

 To ensure a broad view of issues and balanced decision-making, Devon makes it a priority to attract and maintain a diverse and inclusive board.
 The Nominating Committee actively seeks board members with varying experience and expertise appropriate for our business and industry.
 Each director brings integrity, accountability, informed judgement, peer respect and high-performance standards to the board.
-We’ve advanced diversity in part through board refreshment, with three new directors joining the board in the past two years.
-As of June 2020, three women served on the Devon board.
-Devon directors range in age from 43 to 71, all under the retirement age of 73 required by the company’s bylaws.
+We’ve advanced diversity in part through board refreshment, with five new directors joining the board following the WPX merger.
+As of January 2021, three women served on the Devon board.
+Devon directors range in age from 43 to 72, all under the retirement age of 73 required by the company’s bylaws.